bdnf/AWS-HA-App-with-Multi-Region-RDS-Database/README.md

 and perform recovery.
 In this scenario, RTO is typically under 30 minutes, RPO - is zero because the data from EBS volume has been restored.

 The RDS Multi-AZ configuration is the recommended approach for production environments due to its ability to support low RTO (recovery time objective) and RPO (recovery point objective) requirements.
 RTO in such case may be less than 10 minutes.
 In case of Availability Zone failure, the DNS endpoint will be switched from failed Primary to a Standby instance.
 RPO will be the number of lost queries within timeframe between RDS detecting that AZ is down and switching DNS endpoint.
 If retry is implemented on the application side, PRO is negligible as no queries will be lost and application just keeps retrying until query is succeeded.

 ## Minimum RTO for a single AZ outage

 AZ failures are rare, RTO is under 30 minutes.
+At the minimum it takes around 5 minutes to promote standby instance to a master.

 ## Minimum RTO for a single region outage